tizianohum/NoisyNet-Exploration-Intuition/README.md

 python testMMDL.py
 ```

-Update the timestamp in the script to match your experiment (The timestamp is also the foldername, where your data was saved):
+Update the timestamp in the script to match your experiment (The timestamp is also the foldername, where your data was saved).
+Make sure your experiment has the same .yaml as your main .yaml in configs/agent.
+The file is saved in your experiment folder.
+Copy the parameters or change the path in your testMMDL.py.

 ```python
 timestamp = "20250728_133214"  # Your experiment timestamp